Celiac Disease in Children

 - Yogurt with fruit and nuts

-- Cold or hot cereal (made from puffed rice, quinoa, millet, amaranth, teff, or other GF grains) with banana, cooked apples, cinnamon, maple syrup, etc.
+- Cold or hot cereal (made from puffed rice, quinoa, millet, amaranth, teff, or other gluten-free grains) with banana, cooked apples, cinnamon, maple syrup, etc.

 - Smoothies: yogurt, cow/almond/soy/rice milk, nut butter, berries, banana, mango, or any fruit your child likes!

-- Sandwiches made with GF bread or wrapped in lettuce (green leaf, red leaf, butter lettuce work best)
+- Sandwiches made with gluten-free bread or wrapped in lettuce (green leaf, red leaf, butter lettuce work best)

-- GF pasta and favorite sauce or chilled GF pasta salad
+- Gluten-free pasta and favorite sauce or chilled gluten-free pasta salad

-- GF burrito with sweet potato, black beans, and brown rice
+- Gluten-free burrito with sweet potato, black beans, and brown rice

 - Tacos, nachos, or quesadillas made with corn tortillas and favorite fixings

-- Baked fish/chicken with GF macaroni and cheese
+- Baked fish/chicken with gluten-free macaroni and cheese

 - Hard-boiled egg, cheese stick, yogurt, cottage cheese